39 total views, 1 views today

 When choosing attachments beware of weapon weaknesses and your weaknesses as well.
 Some weapons have more recoil than others and some have less moving speed.
 Choose attachments to negate those weaknesses.
 If your aiming is bad use attachments that will help you to aim better.
 And if you can control recoil well, attachments that will hamper recoil might not be a problem for you.

 Also, if you are an aggressive player use attachments to increase your movement speeds, hip-fire accuracy and ads speed.
 And for passive players, attachments that increase range and decrease recoil are more suitable.
 And if you prefer flanking use attachments to make your weapon silent.

 There are attachments that will change the physical appearance of a weapon (stock, barrel and muzzle).
 However, you won’t be able to see some of these physical changes in weapon blueprints.
 Many of these changes will only appear if you equip weapon camos.
 But intended performance changes will be there for both blueprints and camos.

 If you still find it difficult to choose attachments, there is a feature to help you.
 Click on the “light bulb” icon.
 You will see 3 attachment class suggestions for you to choose.
 Choose one and test.

 Saving New Blueprints

-Once you are happy with your attachments make sure to save it as a blue print with a recognisable name.
-Unlike before, once you change a weapon in a loadout, the attachments of previous weapon will be unequipped automatically.
-Your saved blueprints for each weapon will be shown under blueprint section as follows,
+Once you are happy with your attachments make sure to save them as a blueprint with a recognisable name.
+Unlike before, once you change a weapon in a loadout, the attachments of the previous weapon will be unequipped automatically.
+Your saved blueprints for each weapon will be shown under the blueprint section as follows,

 Default – this is specifically for blueprints.
-If you change attachments of a blueprint, click on this to equip default attachments of the blueprint.
+If you change the attachments of a blueprint, click on this to equip the default attachments of the blueprint.